|Updated December 2017.

 Driver binaries and kernel sources are published on Motorola's Github page, so developers won't have any problem in creating custom firmware.
 ElementalX is available for the G5 Plus, and TWRP recovery is officially supported, so all of the basics are covered.

 Developers seem to be attracted to the Moto G5 Plus' low price and near-stock version of Android, because the device's XDA forums are extremely active with plenty of custom ROMs, kernels, and other mods available.
-Since the G5 Plus shipped with Nougat, the Xposed Framework isn't available just yet, but Magisk works like a charm.
+The G5 Plus now runs Android Oreo, which isn't compatible with Xposed — however, you can easily roll back to Android Nougat if you really want to access Xposed Modules.

-LG's latest flagship isn't selling as well as the company would like, but that doesn't stop it from being one of the best phones on the market.
-The Korean manufacturer's latest flagship has been met with near-universal acclaim from reviewers, and as the latest iteration in a series that has seen some of the best-selling Android phones, the LG G6 has a solid cult following from fans who owned previous LG devices and have been thoroughly satisfied.
+LG's first 2017 flagship didn't sell as well as the company would like, but that doesn't stop it from being one of the best phones on the market.
+The Korean manufacturer's bezel-less phone has been met with near-universal acclaim from reviewers, and as the latest iteration in a series that has seen some of the best-selling Android phones, the LG G6 has a solid cult following from fans who owned previous LG devices and have been thoroughly satisfied.

 LG allows you to generate a code that will unlock your device's bootloader through Fastboot commands.
 This process voids your warranty, but at least LG gives you the option.
 It's also worth noting that most carrier-branded variants of the G6 have double-locked bootloaders, so the only model we recommend is the US997 SIM-unlocked version that you can purchase directly from LG.